lavyarocket/lavyarocket/README.md

 - 👀 I’m interested in Blockchain, Artificial Intelligence, Machine Learning, Software/Web Development
 - 🌱 I’m currently pursuing a Bachelor of Science, Major in Computer Science Degree at The University of British Columbia, Vancouver
 - 💡 I’m currently learning Python for ML
-- 📫 How to reach me - Mail: lavyarocket@gmail.com | Instagram: @lavya.arora
+- 📫 How to reach me - Mail: larora@student.ubc.ca